 The first record we have of the pre-Reformation chapel is found in the mid-ninth century Register of St Andrews.
 It shows that it was dedicated to the Virgin Mary and is mentioned along with the church of St Peter in Miggil (Meigle).

-Kinpurnie Castle is a very clear landmark that can be seen from the Meigle Ardler Heritage Trail.
+Kinpurnie Castle is a very clear landmark that can be seen from the Meigle and Ardler Heritage Trail.

 Midway between Ardler and the crossroads leading from the A94 to East Camno Farm there is a z-bend where the road runs for a short distance in a south-easterly direction.
 If you look straight ahead (to the south-east) you will see a white mansion sitting on the tree-covered slopes in front of you - this is Kinpurnie Castle.
 Kinpurnie Castle is not an ancient building having been built in 1907/08.